-Geri had been great help to my family on several previous occasions, and I had a real appreciation for the fact that her advice was always sensible and took into account one’s lifestyle and personal eating preferences.
+My nutritionist had been great help to my family on several previous occasions, and I had a real appreciation for the fact that her advice was always sensible and took into account one’s lifestyle and personal eating preferences.
 It doesn’t hurt that her wonderful wholesome good looks are built-in props for the cause she champions.
 So imagine my surprise when she suggested the Atkins Induction diet for eight weeks.
 What amazed me as much as the mention of the Atkins Diet was the word Induction, which I had rarely heard in a positive context and which vaguely brought to mind some cult or other dubious persuasion.
-I seemed to remember Dr Atkins and his beleaguered early diet ideas (which were at the antipodes of what I grew up with): High protein, high fat, minimal grain, starch and fruit.
-But Geri assured me that his ideas had real validity and his diet was much more nutrition-conscious than when it came out, and nowhere near as outrageous and outlandish.
+I seemed to remember Dr Atkins and his beleaguered early diet ideas (which were at the antipodes of what I grew up with): A low carb diet, starting at a very low carb diet: High protein, high fat, minimal grain, starch and fruit.
+But she assured me that Dr Atkins’ Low Carb Diet ideas had real validity, and his low carb diet was much more nutrition-conscious than when it came out, and nowhere near as outrageous and outlandish.

 Almost half way through my eight-week boot camp low carb diet, before I share my goodies with you, I would like to share my reflections about this way of eating, in no particular order.

-- I enormously enjoy being more liberal with fat (only good healthy fats) adding a tablespoon cream in my coffee (full-fat has no carbs!)
+– In my newly adopted low carb diet I enormously enjoy being more liberal with fat (only good healthy fats) adding a tablespoon cream in my coffee (full-fat has no carbs!)
 Likewise, a serving of full-fat greek yogurt or cottage cheese; a good juicy steak, half an avocado, a good handful of nuts, and so on.
 In short: Public enemy number one is now my best friend.

 – Cravings go down dramatically.
 Did I just live through three weeks without a single piece of fruit, a single serving of rice or other grain, a single cookie or scoop of ice cream?
 Wow!
 I did find a fix, though, in minute portions, more about this later.
 Make no mistake: I am counting down the days that get me closer to a bowl of berries or a juicy apple: Sheesh!

-- What happens to cholesterol levels?
+– What happens to cholesterol levels when on a low carb diet?
 Having battled (and won) a life-long battle with inherited high cholesterol, my preoccupation with the remotest chance of a recurrence takes quasi metaphysical proportions.

 – PS: Oh, just one more thing: I see around me lots of good fit healthy people who eat an amazing variety of foods, the whole gamut, mostly healthy and some not so healthy.
 What is their secret?
 Nonono, don’t answer that.
 Rhetoric question….